pjackson1972/WA-State-Sales-Tax-for-Shopp/README.md

 **Donate link:** http://www.ivycat.com/contribute/
 **Tags:** tax, taxes, destination based, sales tax, ecommerce, shopp, washington
 **Requires at least:** 3.4
-**Tested up to:** 3.6-beta3
+**Tested up to:** 3.6-beta4-24523
-**Stable tag:** 1.0.4
+**Stable tag:** 1.0.5
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-This plugin ties Shopp, an e-commerce plugin for WordPress, into Washington State's Department of Revenue API to lookup destination-based sales tax and calculate it on the fly.
+This plugin ties Shopp, a WordPress e-commerce plugin, into Washington State's Department of Revenue API to lookup destination-based sales tax and calculate it on the fly.

 ## Description ##

-Washington State is a [destination-based sales tax](http://dor.wa.gov/Content/FindTaxesAndRates/RetailSalesTax/DestinationBased/MoreSST.aspx) state.
-Meaning, you charge the tax rate of the destination you're shipping to, rather than the rate of where you're shipping from.
+__Washington State is a [destination-based sales tax](http://dor.wa.gov/Content/FindTaxesAndRates/RetailSalesTax/DestinationBased/MoreSST.aspx) state.__  As a Washington-based business, if you sell taxable items within WA, you charge the tax rate of the destination you're shipping to, rather than the rate of where you're shipping from.

+When selling digital goods, the billing address is use to calculate tax.

 Most e-commerce platforms have relatively rudimentary tax calculation tools and tables.
 [Shopp](https://shopplugin.net/), while robust, doesn't have the ability to calculate the actual sales tax in Washington State based on _destination_ address and zip.